open-compass/VLMEvalKit/README.md

 To develop custom benchmarks, VLMs, or simply contribute other codes to **VLMEvalKit**, please refer to [[Development_Guide](/docs/en/Development.md) | [开发指南](/docs/zh-CN/Development_zh-CN.md)].

+**Call for contributions**

+To promote the contribution from the community and share the corresponding credit (in the next report update):

+- All Contributions will be acknowledged in the report.
+- Contributors with 3 or more major contributions (implementing an MLLM, benchmark, or major feature) can join the author list of [VLMEvalKit Technical Report](https://www.arxiv.org/abs/2407.11691) on ArXiv.
+Eligible contributors can create an issue or dm kennyutc in [VLMEvalKit Discord Channel](https://discord.com/invite/evDT4GZmxN).

 ## 🎯 The Goal of VLMEvalKit

 **The codebase is designed to:**